DohaNaga/Off-target-P-ML/README.md

 You will use the script `fingerprints_preparation.R` to generate the ECFP4 fingerprints for the compounds in `dataset_1`.

+This script includes several curation steps :
+- Removal of errored/incomplete smiles that were not parsed (warnings are generated at the end of script execution)
+- Removal of intra-target duplicated smiles.
+- Removal of duplicated ids encoding same smiles.

 The script is tested under R version 3.5.1 in R studio version 1.1.456.

 ##### Dependencies :